wormhole-foundation/wormhole-widget/README.md

 | Xlayer | Xlayer |
 | Mantle | Mantle |

-> Osmosis support is in beta, reach out to a Wormhole contributor for early access.

 ### RPC Endpoints (`rpcs`):

 We strongly recommend that you configure your own custom RPC endpoints for each network your application needs.
 The default public RPCs may be throttled or rate limited.